Skip to content

 These campaigns are in the middle in terms of both reach and personalisation.

-In other words, they will have a broader reach than 1:1 but will have targeted messaging and low-touch personalisation where possible.
+In other words, they will have a narrower reach than 1:many, with additional targeted messaging and low-touch personalisation where possible.

 For example, our LeanData customer campaigns.
-Again, a small list of accounts that align to our sweet spot where we can show how our solution complements LeanData customers.
+Again, a small list of accounts that align with our sweet spot where we can show how our solution complements LeanData customers.

 These campaigns can be very specific whilst having a number of different accounts be served the marketing content.

-We work closely with sales to ensure we can generate awareness within large enterprise accounts and engage as many members of the buying committee as possible.
-Campaigns will be served to net new and open opportunities.
+We work closely with sales to ensure we can generate awareness within large enterprise accounts and engage as many buying committee members as possible.

 Essentially, in any of the three types of ABM, we have taken our demand gen principles and applied them on a more personalised and targeted scale as we narrow in on who we want to engage.

-For those of you not familiar with Cognism’s marketing approach, we are a demand gen-led organisation.
+For those unfamiliar with Cognism’s marketing approach, we are a demand-gen-led organisation.

 We run zero-gated eBook content download plays and instead focus on producing value-led content to introduce our ICP to Cognism, build trust and keep them in our orbit until they’re ready to buy.